denten-books/plain-text/1-metaphor.md

 <!-- notes -->
 <!-- notes -->

-[^ln4-nested]: The notion of "digital text" itself is a metaphor.
-Files do not really hold texts.
-The idea of "text" identifies a segment of stored memory coupled with control codes that govern layout and projection in specific material context.
-Together, these diverse signals and physical affordances create the illusion of a single text.

-[^ln4-carroll]: @carroll_annotated_1960, 55.
+[^ln1-carroll]: @carroll_annotated_1960, 55.
 See @huxley_raven_1976 and
 @susina_why_2001 for a range of possible answers, including Carroll's own:
 "Because it can produce a few notes, though they are very flat; and it is nevar [sic] put with the wrong end in front" [@carroll_alices_1971, xv;
 @susina_why_2001, 16-7].

+[^ln1-database]: In describing his Relational Calculus Expression for Metaphor Generation Lawrence F. Young writes that the "key to this model is the observation that any entity can be metaphorically associated with another entity" [@young_metaphor_1987, 312].

-[^ln4-dead]: For a book length summary on this topic see
+[^ln1-dead]: For a book length summary on this topic see
 @muller_metaphors_2008.

+[^ln1-metalakoff]: [@lakoff_contemporary_1998] See also
+@turner_conceptual_1995; @ruiz_de_mendoza_ibanez_nature_1998;
+@lakoff_invariance_2009.

-[^ln3-mindflex]: The American toy giant Mattel makes a game called "Mindflex."
+[^ln1-mindflex]: The American toy giant Mattel makes a game called "Mindflex."
 The Frequently Asked Questions page includes the following prompt: "Have you ever dreamed of moving an object with the power of your mind?
 Mindflex Duel™ makes that dream a reality!
 Utilizing advanced Mindflex Duel™ technology, the wireless headset reads your brainwave activity.
 Concentrate...and the ball rises on a cushion of air!
 Relax...and the ball descends.
 It's literally mind over matter!" (@mindflex_mindflex:_2015)

+[^ln1-nested]: The notion of "digital text" itself is a metaphor.
+Files do not really hold texts.
+The idea of "text" identifies a segment of stored memory coupled with control codes that govern layout and projection in specific material context.
+Together, these diverse signals and physical affordances create the illusion of a single text.

 [^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing